 The Crane Hotel - on the southeast coast, used to be a small slightly run-down hotel but has recently been developed and is a vast new complex.
 However, one should not be put off by the high rise development as the bar and restaurant sit on top of a cliff and have one of the most stunning views imaginable.
 The food and drinks are very good too.
-The beach is absolutely gorgeous and can be accessed from the north side, or via some wooden steps from the hotel itself.
+The beach is absolutely gorgeous and can be accessed from the north side, or via a glass lift within the garden of the hotel.
 Fantastic breakers make body-boarding a popular sport on this beach - boards can be hired on the beach, as can very comfortable sunbeds and umbrellas.
 Not to be missed. www.thecrane.com.
 The number to book at L'Azure restaurant is (246)432-6220.

 Orchid World - has an amazing array of the most incredible orchids.